-The technology for testing and user experience assessment is quite contextual.
+The technology for testing and user experience assessment can be quite contextual.
 You will likely need to develop this material yourself.
 That said, you might find the ICS 314 modules on testing and usability evaluation to be of use.

 Don’t be afraid to require your students to design and implement a database as part of their project.
 In ICS 314, almost none of the students had any prior experience with databases, and I provided a reasonable overview in a one week module on MongoDB.